-Included in the Statement of Financial Position are non current investments with a carrying value of £19.1m.
+Carrying value of non-current investment Key audit matter description asset investments with a carrying value of £19.1m (2020: £19.1m).
 This represents holdings of 5% and 49% respectively in Smith Electric Vehicles US Corp and Snorkel International Holdings LLC ('Snorkel').
-Note 6 and the Accounting Policies of the financial statements describes the judgements made by the Board with regards to the need for an impairment to be booked in respect of each of these investments and, in particular, the significant uncertainty concerning the carrying value of the company's £19.1m investment in Snorkel International Holdings LLC.
+Note 6 and the Accounting Policies of the financial statements describes the judgements made by the Board with regards to the need for an impairment to be recognised in respect of each of these investments and, in particular, the significant uncertainty concerning the carrying value of the company's £19.1m investment in Snorkel International Holdings LLC.
 The investment in Smith Electric Vehicles US Corp has already been fully impaired.